jlafer/flexsim/README.md

 The defaults have been localized for US English and are read (by default) from a file at `localization/en-us.json`.
 The `flexsim` system can be localized for a different locale by creation of a different defaults file, which can then be specified using the `--locale` option to the `genconfig` and `custsim` scripts.

-The default values can then be overridden by the user using a combination of a `domain.json` file and command-line options.
+The default values can then be overridden by the user using a combination of a (localized) `domain.json` file and command-line options.
 The `genconfig` script uses the combination of those values to generate the configuration files.

 ### domain.json
 For saving a custom simulation domain description, the user can provision a file named `domain.json` to supplement and/or override the defaults.
 It can be placed in a directory of the user's choice.
 The `genconfig` script can read this file, merge it with the values read from the localized defaults file, and generate the configuration files.
 This allows the user to control nearly every aspect of the resulting simulation: tasks, channels, agent counts, customer intents, routing criteria, handle times, agent activities, etc.